 B.S., Agronomy, University of Agronomic Sciences and Veterinary Medicine, Romania, 1982

 - Sep.
-2008 – present: Assistant Professor, Department of Plant Pathology Physiology and Weed Sciences, Virginia Polytechnic Institute and State University, Blacksburg
+2008 – July 2014: Assistant Professor, Department of Plant Pathology Physiology and Weed Sciences, Virginia Polytechnic Institute and State University, Blacksburg

 - Feb.
 2008 – Aug.
 2008: Research Scientist, Department of Soil and Crop Sciences, Texas A&M University, Amarillo Center